zyx/manual/Migrate1.md

 If you use `on*()` event handler methods in your custom widgets, see [event.hpp](https://github.com/VCVRack/Rack/blob/v1/include/event.hpp) and [widget/Widget.hpp](https://github.com/VCVRack/Rack/blob/v1/include/widget/Widget.hpp) for new methods and event classes.

 Once completed, your plugin may compile, although many deprecation warnings may appear.
+If there are too many warnings to see the errors, you may temporarily add `FLAGS += -w` to your `Makefile`.

 ### 1.9